What is Back Acne?

 Many of the treatments used to help manage facial acne can also be used to help treat back acne.

-Oral treatments that you take on a daily basis for a set length of time include antibiotics, the combined oral contraceptive pill and Isotretinoin tablets.
+Oral treatments for acne that you take on a daily basis for a set length of time include antibiotics, the combined oral contraceptive pill and Isotretinoin tablets.

-Topical creams, gels and ointments used for treating acne include benzoyl peroxide, retinoid creams, azelaic acid and antibiotic ointments.
+Topical creams for acne, gels and ointments used for treating acne include benzoyl peroxide, retinoid creams, azelaic acid and antibiotic ointments.